 Only the mover, at the time the notice of motion is moved and with the agreement of a majority of those present at the meeting, may alter a proposed notice of motion.
 Once moved and seconded no amendments may be made to a notice of motion.

 27.5 When notices of motion lapse

-Notices of motion that are not put when called by the Chairperson must lapse.
+Notices of motion that are not moved when called for by the Chairperson must lapse.

 27.6 Referral of notices of motion